rescheer/Starship-Titanic-AP/README.md

 - Picking up inventory items
 - Solving puzzles
 - Visiting rooms for the first time
+- Visiting every Succ-U-Bus terminal on the ship
 - And more planned

 Items include most carryable inventory items in the game as well as two Progressive Class Upgrades, which unlock more areas of the ship to explore, and three Progressive Staterooms, which assign your next stateroom (SGT, then 2nd, then 1st Class).